Timputze/FS-Java-Systems-Development/README.md

 How a player wins in Mäxchen: Using the Drunkometers function in the game, the winning and losing player is determined.
 The purpose of the Drunkometers calculator in the game is to account for every time a player loses a round when playing the game of Mäxchen, where the Drunkometer increases by 10% for each round the player loses.
 The first player to so to say “fill up” their Drunkometer, which occurs when a player loses 10 times (10*10% = 100%), loses the game of Mäxchen.
 Have fun playing this exciting and exhilarating game and prove that you can make your friend faint first!

+Also it should be noted that there may be some issues with the GUI if your display is smaller than 13", this can be solved if you change the scaling on your display settings.
+The exectutable file to run the game is MyGUI.